 The opening ceremony of class 23 of the BI Norwegian Business School – Fudan MBA programme welcomed 55 new students from a variety of businesses.
 This year they have even longer management experience than previous years.

-- We believe this reflects the quality of the programe and how we constantly work with improvement and adaption to a rapidly changing business environment, says Jan Ketil Arnulf, Associate Professor at the Department of Leadership and Organizational Behaviour and Dean at The BI-Fudan MBA program.
+- We believe this reflects the quality of the programme and how we constantly work with improvement and adaption to a rapidly changing business environment, says Jan Ketil Arnulf, Associate Professor at the Department of Leadership and Organizational Behaviour and Dean at The BI-Fudan MBA programme.

 A perfect mix of values

-The BI-Fudan MBA program is taught at Fudan University in Shanghai by faculty from both BI and Fudan.
-It was the first foreign MBA program to be credited by the Chinese Government.
+The BI-Fudan MBA programme is taught at Fudan University in Shanghai by faculty from both BI and Fudan.
+It was the first foreign MBA programme to be credited by the Chinese Government.